-.5 unit - Meyer
+.5 unit

-CH201 Investigations in Chemistry:
+CH201 Introduction to Chemical Research

-Independent experimental practice research in areas such as biochemistry, organic chemistry, physical chemistry, inorganic chemistry, catalysis, analytical chemistry and environmental chemistry performed in affiliation with a staff member.
-A total of three units of Investigations may be taken for credit.
+An introduction to research design and mentored use of scientific equipment.
+Students will complete lab safety and ethics training.
+Disciplinary-based literature research and interpretation will be emphasized as part of the research process.
+Students will maintain a laboratory notebook or appropriate data records, analyze and interpret data, and produce a final scientific report.
+1 unit

-Prerequisite: consent of instructor.
+Prerequisite: consent of instructor & Chemistry & Biochemistry 107, Chemistry & Biochemistry 108.

-1 unit - Daugherty, Fahrenkrug, Lindeman
+1 unit - Bowman, Daugherty

 CH202 Investigations in Chemistry:

 Independent experimental practice research in areas such as biochemistry, organic chemistry, physical chemistry, inorganic chemistry, catalysis, analytical chemistry and environmental chemistry performed in affiliation with a staff member.
 A total of three units of Investigations may be taken for credit.
 Extended format course.

 .5 unit

 CH204 Foundational Concepts in Organic Chemistry

 This class will deepen understanding of basic concepts important for success in organic chemistry: Lewis structures, hybridized atomic orbitals, VSEPR theory, resonance structures, and acid-base chemistry.
-An introduction to drawing and interpreting three-dimensional bond-line representations of organic molecules will also be provided (Not offered 2017-18).
+An introduction to drawing and interpreting three-dimensional bond-line representations of organic molecules will also be provided

-.5 unit
+.5 unit - Vaghoo

 CH210 Environmental Chemistry

 A focus on the thermodynamics and kinetics of pollutants in the air, water, and soil, as well as some toxicology.
 Statistical methods and the analysis of environmental samples using instrumental methods as well as techniques in chemical waste treatment are covered.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
-(Not offered 2017-18).
+(Not offered 2018-19).

-Prerequisite: Chemistry 250 or (Chemistry 108 & (Biology 208 or Geology 130 or Geology 140)).
+Prerequisite: Chemistry & Biochemistry 250 or (Chemistry & Biochemistry 108 & (Biology 208 or Geology 130 or Geology 140)).

 1 unit

 CH241 Analytical/Bioanalytical Chemistry

 Quantitative and qualitative techniques applied to univariate analytical, bioanalytical and/or environmental problems.
 Basic techniques of separation, spectroscopy, and electrochemistry are introduced through studies of chemical speciation and the activity of chemicals in aqueous solution and guided projects tailored to students' interest areas.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.

-Prerequisite: Chemistry 108 and a 200 level science course.
+Prerequisite: Chemistry & Biochemistry 108 and a 200 level science course.

-1 unit - Bower, Fahrenkrug
+1 unit - Basal, Brasuel, Fahrenkrug

 CH250 Structures of Organic Molecules

 Basic concepts necessary for understanding chemical reactions.
 Nomenclature, structure, physical properties and spectroscopy of simple organic molecules.
 Fundamentals of thermodynamics and reaction kinetics.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.

-Prerequisite: Chemistry 108.
+Prerequisite: Chemistry & Biochemistry 108.

 1 unit - Dounay, Grover, Kisunzu, Vaghoo

 CH251 Reactions of Organic Molecules

 Characteristic reactions of common organic functional groups.
 Mechanisms, rates and equilibria.
 The course depends heavily on concepts developed in 250.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.

-Prerequisite: Chemistry 250.
+Prerequisite: Chemistry & Biochemistry 250.

 1 unit - Dounay, Kisunzu, Vaghoo

 CH275 Foundations of Inorganic

 Atomic structure, models and theories of bonding, bond types underlying metals, semiconductors, ionic solids and materials.
 Lewis acid-base interactions, coordination complexes, associated reaction mechanisms, and other aspects of transition metal chemistry.
 Atomic-level origins of special material properties such as ferromagnetism and electroluminescence.

 Prerequisite: Chemistry 107, 108.